giantswarm/docs/src/content/vintage/use-the-api/management-api/cluster-apps/default-apps-eks.md

 title: Default-Apps-Eks chart reference
 linkTitle: default-apps-eks chart reference
 description: |
-  A Helm chart for default-apps-eks.
+  A Helm chart for default-apps-eks; Check here the different properties of the chart.
 weight: 100
 menu:
   main: